 - Health Science (DHealthSci)

 - Public Health (DPH)

 - Health Education (DEdHealth)

 How long does a Professional Doctorates take?

-These programmes are offered on a part time basis only and can take a maximum of eight years.
+These programmes are offered on a part time basis only and are normally completed within 6 years.

 When can I apply?